FuelLabs/fuel-docs/src/developer-quickstart.md

 contract;
 ```

-Next, we'll define a our storage value.
+Next, we'll define a storage value.
 In our case, we have a single counter that we'll call `counter` of type 64-bit unsigned integer and initialize it to 0.

 ```sway
 storage {